kanokHossain/kanokHossain/README.md

 Furthermore, my experience with LAMP (Linux, Apache, MySQL, PHP/LARAVEL) gives me the expertise to build robust web applications that are both reliable and efficient.

 In addition to my technical skills, I am experienced in AWS server management, including Amazon Route 53 and Amazon EC2 Instance.
 This allows me to manage web applications efficiently and ensure that they are running seamlessly.
+I can deploy websites to AWS, connect them with Route 53, configure sites via command line, and set up SSL certificates for secure connections.
+I also have experience setting up databases in AWS and connecting them to web servers, and I'm capable of working with domain configurations through providers like GoDaddy.

 Moreover, I am well-versed in Git and server Git-flow, which enables me to collaborate with teams and ensure streamlined workflow.